alejandroliu/0ink.net/_posts/2013-09-19-off-site-backup-options.md

 post_mime_type: ""
 comment_count: "0"
 title: Off site backup options
 ---

-<h1>Off site backup options | 0ink.net</h1>
+This is my working notes on doing off-site backups to the cloud.
 Still trying to figure out where to keep Offsite backups.

 These are the candidates:

 <table>
 <thead>